AureleKarega/alu_regex-data-extraxtion-AureleKarega/README.md

+Code Overview

-Code Summary: Regex Data Validation in Python:
+ Regex Based Data Validation In Python:

-This Python script demonstrates how to use regular expressions (regex) to validate four types of commonly encountered data: emails, URLs, phone numbers, and currency amounts.
+This python program presents regular expression (regex) validation of data types such as emails, URLs, phone numbers, and currency values that are commonly encountered.

 What It Does:

-The script defines four functions using the re (regex) module:
+The script uses re (regex) module to define four functions:

-is_valid_email(email)
+def is_valid_email(email)

-Checks if the given string is in a valid email format.
+Validates if email is in proper format

 Example of valid input: user@example.com

-is_valid_url(url)
+def is_valid_url(url)

-Validates URLs starting with http:// or https://.
+Checks validity for URLs starting with http:// or https://.

 Example of valid input: https://www.example.com

-is_valid_phone(phone)
+def is_valid_phone(phone)

-Accepts US-style phone numbers in different formats:
+Validates (US) phone numbers in the following formats:

 (123) 456-7890
 123-456-7890
 123.456.7890

-is_valid_currency(amount)
+def is_valid_currency(amount)

-Validates US currency formats like:
+Checks validity for US currency formats such as:

 $19.99
 $1,234.56

 Test Data:
-A dictionary named test_data is used to simulate real-world input data for each type (email, URL, phone number, currency).
-Each value is tested using the corresponding validation function.
+The input data for each type (email, URL, phone number, currency) is stored in a dictionary named test_data which is used to mimic real life scenarios.
+Each value is tested using the corresponding validation functions.

 Output:
-The script prints whether each test input is valid.
+The script checks all test inputs for validity and returns the result.
 For example:

-pgsql
-Copy
-Edit
-Email 'user@example.com' is valid?
-True
-Phone '123.456.7890' is valid?
-True
-Currency '$123456.78' is valid?
+pgsql Copy Edit Email 'user@example.com' is valid?
+True Phone '123.456.7890' is valid?
+True Currency '$123456.78' is valid?
 False

 How It Works:
-Each function uses a regular expression pattern and Python’s re.match() to determine if the input fits the expected format.
+ Each function employs a regular expression patter and uses python's re.match() to execute the function.